-Lake health corresponds to ecoregions and the differences in soils, climate, lake depth, and size of the lake's watershed, as well as land use and alterations.
+Lake health corresponds to ecoregions and the differences in geography, soils, climate, lake depth, and size of the lake's watershed, as well as land use and alterations.
 Lakes in the northeast are generally healthy, with conditions worsening as you move south and west.
 In the parts of the state with the most cultivated land or urbanization, lakes are less likely to meet water quality standards meant to protect aquatic life and recreations uses.

 - In the last two decades, overall lake quality trends have stabilized — the vast majority of lakes’ water quality measures have stayed about the same.